pramode/Python-and-LaTeX-Book/src/chap1.rst

 Using GNU/Linux
 ----------------

-Shown below is the screenshot of a Fedora GNU/Linux desktop.
+Shown below is the screen shot of a Fedora GNU/Linux desktop.

 .. image:: ../images/desktop1c.png